lwesterhof/semaphore/docs/index.rst

 Reference
 =========
-Below you can find a reference of all the classes and methods in semaphore.
+Below you can find a reference of all the classes and methods in Semaphore.

 .. toctree::
    semaphore